aryan25bai10216-cyber/VITYARTHI_PROJECT_1/README.md

-script designed to calculate and visulaize the evolution of accumlated wealth, contributed capital,  and  accumulated intrest over time.
-This project is useful for indiviuals who want to understand how their investment grow over a specified period with regular comtribution and compound intrest
+script designed to calculate and visulaize the evolution of accumlated wealth, contributed capital,  and  accumulated interest over time.
+This project is useful for indiviuals who want to understand how their investment grow over a specified period with regular comtribution and compound interest
 ## Features
 - **Calculate Accumulated Wealth**: Computes the total amount accumulated over the specified period, including both initial capital and periodic contributions.
 - **Formula used in this project**:  A = P(1 + r/n)^t where A is compound interest, P is principle amount, r is interest rate, t is time in years